sympy/sympy/doc/src/modules/ntheory.rst

 smaller factors of around ~15digits then `qs` is used to get larger factors.

-For factoring `2709077133180915240135586837960864768806330782747` which is a semi-prime number with two 25 digit factors. `qs` is able to factorize this within 5 mins.
+For factoring `2709077133180915240135586837960864768806330782747` which is a semi-prime number with two 25 digit factors. `qs` is able to factorize this in    around 248s.

 .. autofunction:: qs